Pazi made haste to cross the street, but her brother's hold prevented it.

 Pazi giggled again.
 "Yes I am!" she pressed, trying with no avail to conceal her laughter.

-And yet sure enough Bernard's gave way as well, as he let out a hearty chuckle.
+And yet surely enough Bernard's gave way as well, as he let out a hearty chuckle.
 "Yeah, I know you're Pazi," he finally gave in.
 "The cutest little kid I know."

 The girl gazed up at her brother, her wide smile still up there.
 "Really?" she asked.
 "You mean it?"